heyfirst/heyfirst/README.md

 ## First Kanisorn Sutham
-Hello, I'm First (my nickname) and the rest of that is my full name - a developer at [ThoughtWorks Thailand](https://thoughtworks.com).
-In my spare time I practice software engineering technique via my pet project _(normally it is about 1~ hours in the morning before the work)_.
+Hello, I'm First (my nickname) and Kanisorn Sutham of that is my full name - A developer consultant at [ThoughtWorks Thailand](https://thoughtworks.com).
+In my spare time I practice software engineering technique via my pet project _(normally it is about fews hours in the morning before/after the work)_.
 I'm trying to turn my pet project to open source somedays 🚀 .
 I live in Bangkok, Thailand.

 <!--
 ## Latest writing